aaghilinejad/aaghilinejad.github.io/_pages/Openings.md

 ## **Postdoctoral Applicants**

 I welcome applications from candidates with expertise or strong interest in clinical data analytics, machine learning, and non-invasive diagnostic technologies.
 Experience in cardiovascular signal processing is preferred but not required.
-Salaries are competitive, and all UC postdocs receive comprehensive benefits.
+Salaries are competitive, and postdocs receive comprehensive benefit package based on the UC policies.
 Applications will be reviewed on a rolling basis until the position is filled.

 To apply, please send the following materials to **aaghilinejad [at] ucmerced [dot] edu**: